Darshanptl7500/GPlaceAPI/README.md

 #### 1. Import GPlaceAPI files in your implementation file

-`#import "GPConstant.h"`
+`#import "GPHeader.h"`

-#### 2. Setup service
+#### 2. Setup Google Place API key

 In order to communicate with a Google Places API, you must first generate your own API key.
-Please take a look at [Introduction - Google Places API][6].
+Please take a look at [Introduction - Google Places API][5].

-You must provide API key to a `GPlaceAPI` service before making any request using it.
-Good place for this code is the App Delegate.
+You must provide API key to a `GPlaceAPI` before making any request using it.

-//  Provide API key to GPlaceAPI before making any requests.
-Open "GPConstant.h" and set your API_KEY
+//Open "GPConstant.h" and set your API_KEY

 `#define kGOOGLE_PLACE_API_KEY @"API_KEY"`